How to Conduct a Language Sample Analysis Using ELSA

 Your selections directly inform the final report narrative.

-Step 9: Add a Retell (When Needed)
+Step 7: Create a RETELL Narrative (When Needed)

 - The clinician models a story